 - Duck WISE DVD

-The Victorian Government’s Sustainable Hunting Action Plan (SHAP) 2021 – 2024 commits to developing a duck and quail wounding reduction action plan, followed by a plan to address wounding in deer hunting.
-A waterfowl wounding monitoring program will be established to track success.
+The Victorian Government’s Sustainable Hunting Action Plan (SHAP) 2021 – 2024 commits to developing duck, quail and deer wounding reduction action plans.